ThKrypt/QualCoder/2-Files,-Cases,-Attributes,-Survey-import.md

 # Settings

-The settings dialog allows you to change the coder name.
+The settings dialog allows you to change several features including language, coder name and font type and font size.

 Multiple coders can code the same text.
-Checking the Show IDs box displays ID columns for data stored in various tables.
+A new coder name can be entered in the text box.
+You can choose an existing coder from the drop down box.

 The default language of QualCoder is English.
-Currently French, German, Japanese, Spanish are alternative options.
-These alternatives have not been thoroughly reviewed for accuracy of translations.
+Currently French, German, Japanese, Spanish are alternative languages.
+These languages have not been thoroughly reviewed for accuracy of translations.

-Project backup options are set here too.
+Checking the Show IDs box displays the numeric IDs for each code in the codes tree.

+For transcribing audio and video, The time format and bracket type cane be selected.

+Project backup can be set to automatically backup every hour, or no backup.
+QualCoder keeping the most recent five backups with a date and hour time stamp.
+Rename or move to another location particular backups that you need to keep.
 When the backups are set, an additional option is to choose to backup the audio/video files.
 For completeness of backups it is recommended to back up audio and video, however this may slow down opening of the software if you have many large files.
-Backups occur every hours, with QualCoder keeping the most recent five backups.
-Rename or move to another location particular backups that you need to keep.

 ![settings](https://qualcoder.files.wordpress.com/2020/08/settings.png)